-We expect to incur pre-tax restructuring charges totaling approximately \$85 million.
-A substantial portion of these charges was recognized in the fourth quarter of 2011, and \$26.3 million was accrued at March 31, 2012 and is expected to be paid throughout 2012 and the first half of 2013.
-Restructuring costs of \$1 million were recorded during the three months ended March 31, 2012, primarily associated with severance accruals.
-As a result of our restructuring activities, in 2012, we anticipate savings of approximately \$15 million.
+Total expected costs increased by approximately \$3.5 million to \$89.0 million during the second quarter, primarily the result of an environmental remediation obligation related to a manufacturing site and the related testing and monitoring subsequent to the remediation, as well as a loss on the sale of three non-core businesses.
+A substantial portion of these charges was recognized in the fourth quarter of 2011, and \$26.3 million was accrued at June 30, 2012 and is expected to be paid throughout 2012 and the first half of 2013.
+Restructuring costs of \$7.7 million and \$8.5 million were recorded during the three and six months ended June 30, 2012, primarily associated with severance and environmental remediation accruals.
+As a result of our restructuring activities, we anticipate annualized savings in 2012 of approximately \$15 million, primarily in the second half of the year.
 We expect to achieve annualized cost savings of approximately \$30 million by the end of 2013.
 Certain projects are subject to a variety of labor and employment laws, rules, and regulations which could result in a delay in implementing projects at some locations.
-Future real estate market conditions may impact the timing of our ability to sell some of the manufacturing facilities we have designated for closure and disposal.
+Real estate market conditions may impact the timing of our ability to sell some of the manufacturing facilities we have designated for closure and disposal.
 This may delay the completion of the restructuring projects beyond 2013.
 For further details regarding our restructuring activities, refer to Item 1: "Financial Statements, Note 12: Restructuring".